feathersjs/docs/guides/basics/rest.md

 In the previous chapters we learned about Feathers [services](./services.md) and [hooks](./hooks.md) and created a messages service that works in NodeJS and the browser.
 We saw how Feathers automatically sends events but so far we didn't really create a web API that other people can use.

 This what Feathers transports do.
 A transport is a plugin that turns a Feathers application into a server that exposes our services through different protocols for other clients to use.
-Since a transport involves running a server it won't work in the browser but we wil learn later that there are complementary plugins for connecting to a Feathers server in a browser Feathers application.
+Since a transport involves running a server it won't work in the browser but we will learn later that there are complementary plugins for connecting to a Feathers server in a browser Feathers application.

 Currently Feathers officially has three transports: